Mobile Menu

 READ NEXT:

-This Disney Monorail Hotel immerses you in the tropical islands of Polynesia, and is a hit for all members of your family.
+This Disney Monorail Hotel immerses you in the tropical islands, and is a hit for all members of your family.
 The resort is a great place to explore and unwind and relax afterwards.
 Another highlight of this resort is “Ohana,” a tropical-themed restaurant where you get amazing food and the opportunity to meet island natives Lilo and Stitch!
 You can also visit Pineapple Lanai (home of the iconic Dole Whip) on this property!

 At Disney’s Polynesian Village Resort, nearly all of the rooms accommodate up to five people.
 The prices of rooms at this Disney Monorail resort vary widely, as the most expensive room costs nearly three times more than the most affordable room.
 The differences between these rooms are whether or not they are “club level” and the views.
 Rooms at this Disney hotel on the monorail can have views from the parking area, the pools, the marina, the Seven Seas Lagoon, or Magic Kingdom.